fnproject/fn/docs/faq.md

 ### Can we build a state function which will update itself based on the previous computation?
 Will it persist across function restarts?

 The problem you face is the lack of a guarantee of which instance of a hot function is called.
 Standard practice is to externalize state.
-The State Service is essentially Oracle Coherence which offers excellent performance as you may know.

-Also check out Fn Flow if you’re writing Java (currently the primary supported language).
+If your need for stateful functions is motivated by managing steps of a workflow that spans several functions (or several calls to the same function), check out [Fn Flow](If your need for stateful functions is motivated by managing steps of a workflow that spans several functions (or several calls to the same function), check out Fn Flow).